 Now that you know why no-reply email addresses can be harmful to your marketing efforts, you should consider creating new, valid inboxes from which you can send your emails.
 This process should only take you a few minutes in your ESP.
 It might be best to just start with one—you can customize multiple inboxes down the road if you build up your email marketing strategy.

-And, while you’re thinking about changes to your strategy, you should also check out a few other factors that might help you increase your email open rates.
+And, while you’re thinking about changes to your strategy, you should also check out a few other factors that might help you improve your email deliverability.